lml/commontator/README.md

 gem 'acts_as_votable'
 ```

-And enabling the relevant option in commontator's initializer:
+And enabling the relevant option in Commontator's initializer:

 ```rb
 config.comment_voting = :ld # See the initializer for available options